eljefe303030/Melius/DRAFT3.0_README.md

 Within the left hand pane of MO2 there are several separator sections marked as 'OPTIONAL', you can also use the filter box to search for optional mods.
 Click on the empty tickbox to the left of the mod you want to enable and a tick will appear, this mod is now enabled:

 **01.1a CORE MODS - SFSE PLUGINS**
+1. [Auto Spacesuit Hider - Custom Conditionalizer - Vanilla Bug Fixes - SFSE](https://www.nexusmods.com/starfield/mods/7432) Lets you determine under what conditions your Spacesuit is hidden.
+Also aims to fix some of the relevent vanilla bugs. **enabling this mod will pretty much make 'Fast Spacesuit Deployment Kit' mod redundant, as it takes away the manual control of when your spacedit is displayed.**
-1. [Auto Transfer Mineral Deposits and Resources - SFSE - Plugin](https://www.nexusmods.com/starfield/mods/8606) SFSE plugin that automatically transfers mined mineral deposits and harvested resources to your Homeship instead of your inventory. **note, some missions require you to gather resources on your person.
+2. [Auto Transfer Mineral Deposits and Resources - SFSE - Plugin](https://www.nexusmods.com/starfield/mods/8606) SFSE plugin that automatically transfers mined mineral deposits and harvested resources to your Homeship instead of your inventory. **note, some missions require you to gather resources on your person.
 For these, you will have to go back to your ship to collect the resources.**
-2. [Auto Unlock - SFSE - Plugin](https://www.nexusmods.com/starfield/mods/5571) Auto unlock doors, containers and terminals (including inaccessible) if you have the required perks.
+3. [Auto Unlock - SFSE - Plugin](https://www.nexusmods.com/starfield/mods/5571) Auto unlock doors, containers and terminals (including inaccessible) if you have the required perks.
-3. [Gravity Affects Weight - SFSE - Plugin](https://www.nexusmods.com/starfield/mods/3048) SFSE plugin that makes gravity affect inventory/carry weight.
+4. [Gravity Affects Weight - SFSE - Plugin](https://www.nexusmods.com/starfield/mods/3048) SFSE plugin that makes gravity affect inventory/carry weight.
-4. [Smart Aiming - Third to First Person - SFSE - Plugin](https://www.nexusmods.com/starfield/mods/11706) Automatically switch to first person when aiming your weapon, and back to third person upon release.
+5. [Smart Aiming - Third to First Person - SFSE - Plugin](https://www.nexusmods.com/starfield/mods/11706) Automatically switch to first person when aiming your weapon, and back to third person upon release.

 **05.1 CORE MODS - QUEST ALTERATIONS**
 1. [Commitment](https://www.nexusmods.com/starfield/mods/13436) Choose only Vanguard, Ranger or Ryujin Operative.
 Force disguise when undercover for SysDef.
 Locks you out of other factions based on your decisions.
 Enable all 3 commitment mods. **needs to be enabled before starting your game or before NG+**